supabase/supautils/README.md

 Supautils is an extension that secures a PostgreSQL cluster on a cloud environment.

+It doesn't require creating database objects.
+It's a shared library that modifies PostgreSQL behavior through "hooks", not through tables or functions.

 It's tested to work on PostgreSQL 12, 13, 14 and 15.

 ## Installation